The Gainsborough Standard

 , including north-western Lincolnshire as far afield as Hemswell to the east and the outskirts of Scunthorpe in the north, and north-eastern Nottinghamshire almost as far as Bawtry to the west and Retford to the south-west.

 Its origins go back to the Retford, Worksop, Isle of Axholme and Gainsborough News, first published in 1855 with the abolition of stamp duty on newspapers.
 It was twice-weekly for over a century from 1877 to 1988 and came out on Tuesdays and Fridays; in 1988 the Friday edition became the Gainsborough Standard.
-The Gainsborough News is now the Standard‘s freesheet companion before ceasing publication in 2012.
+The Gainsborough News became the Standard‘s freesheet companion before ceasing publication in 2012.

 It’s published by Doncaster-based South Yorkshire Newspapers, part of Johnston Press, from editorial offices in Gainsborough.

 The publication day switched from Friday to Thursday in 2002.

 Weekly freesheet tabloid for the boundary between NE Derbyshire and SE Sheffield

 Weekly tabloid sold in the Isle of Axholme in NW Lincolnshire